Updated by Joel Lee on 19th June 2017

 When multiple websites are hosted on a single physical server it is called shared web hosting.
 These plans are ideal for personal blogs or small websites where storage space and low monthly costs are more important than bandwidth and performance.

 Want reliable web hosting at rock-bottom cost?
-The Basic starter package begins at a mere $3.45 per month, and for that you get 50 GB of storage for your site, 5 email accounts with 100 MB storage each, and up to 25 subdomains.
+The Basic Starter package begins at a mere $3.45 per month for your first year, and for that you get 50 GB of storage for your site, 5 email accounts with 100 MB storage each, and up to 25 subdomains.

 For a few dollars more, you can get unlimited storage, unlimited domains and subdomains, and unlimited bandwidth.
 Like most web hosts, Bluehost offers cPanel for management, a simple site deployment feature, and e-commerce support (shared SSL, shopping carts, etc.).

 Keep in mind that — like most web hosts — the front-page deals are limited to new customers only.
-Subsequent renewals start at $7.99 per month for the Basic plan up to $23.99 per month for the Business Pro plan.
+Subsequent renewals start at $7.99 per month for the Basic plan up to $14.99 per month for the Prime plan.

-Also, keep in mind that “unlimited bandwidth” has limitations.
+Also, keep in mind that “unmetered bandwidth” has limitations.
 If your site starts bringing in tens of thousands of visitors all at once, it’ll likely freeze up or take down the server and you’ll be forced to upgrade to a Virtual Private Server (VPS) or a Dedicated Hosting account.
-So, keep future expansion in mind when choosing any web hosting service.
+Keep future expansion in mind when choosing any web hosting service.

 Check out our review of Bluehost if you want to learn more.